lizchow/tp/docs/UserGuide.md

 * Similar to `match property`, the matching for `match buyer` is done on the currently displayed property list.
 You can use the `list` command to reset the display lists to display all the available properties before using `match buyer`.

 Example:
 * `match buyer 2` will match all displayed properties with the second displayed buyer.
-Suppose the second displayed budget of `1,000,000` and has tags `4rm`, `near school`.
+Suppose the second displayed buyer has budget of `1,000,000` and has tags `4rm`, `near school`.
     * Budget Compatibility:
         * Compatible properties:
           * All properties with selling price at most `1,000,000`